 Net Reckonable Incomes are divided into bands of €5,000 and grant amounts are awarded based on these bands.

-Grant amounts and income bands are reviewed annually by the board of directors of the SEC.
+*Grant amounts and income bands to be reviewed by the board of directors of the SEC*.